 Koh Phi Phi

-Koh Phi Phi’s accommodation falls into the mid-range category, with budget hostels and guesthouses alongside more expensive hotels and resorts.
-Due to its popularity, prices can spike significantly during the high season or when booked last minute.
+Koh Phi Phi’s accommodation falls into the mid-range category, with budget hostels and guesthouses alongside more expensive resorts.

 Pros: Wide variety of accommodation options, affordable food and activities, reliable Wi-Fi for remote work.